The Faculty of Architecture and Design consists of two schools—the School of Architecture and the School of Design.

 School of Design—Te Kura Hoahoa

 The School of Design offers exciting undergraduate programmes that are an excellent foundation in the essentials of design.
-The in-built flexibility allows study in areas of specific interest, such as culture+context (design history and theory), design, industrial design and media design (digital).
+The in-built flexibility allows study in areas of specific interest, such as design for social innovation (design history and theory), industrial design and media design (digital).
 It also encourages cross-disciplinary study with other subjects that the University has to offer, in the form of a minor subject.

 Students can continue with postgraduate study within the range of programmes that the School has to offer.
 Postgraduate students benefit from the excellent facilities and the support of highly regarded and dedicated staff.
 Graduates gain places for further study at overseas universities and are sought after by employers, both in New Zealand and further afield.